 Customer service is important in holiday lets

 Holiday letting is a customer-focussed business.
 Reviews and feedback can have a considerable effect on your trade.
-If you treat customers poorly, they are very likely to leave a negative review, which is not going to encourage future guests to hand over their money for a week’s holiday at your property.
+If you treat customers poorly, they are very likely to leave a negative review, which is not going to encourage future guests to holiday at your property.

 Make it a priority to provide good customer service.
 Respond to booking enquiries promptly.
 Deal with questions and problems politely and professionally.
 Make sure the property listing matches up exactly with what guests get when they arrive.
 For example, if you claim the beach is a five-minute walk away but neglect to mention there’s a busy dual carriageway with no crossing points between the property and the beach, people will be understandably upset.

-Be mindful that if your customer ratings are low or you upset your guests in a big way, you could end up being banned from property listing sites like Airbnb.
+Be mindful that if your customer ratings are low or you upset your guests repeatedly, you could end up being banned from property listing sites like Airbnb.

 Make sure to respond to reviews when they are left.
 If you receive a negative review respond to it with respect.
 How you deal with negative reviews can end up encouraging people to stay with you.
 Responding to positive reviews with a thank you shows that you are a responsive holiday let landlord.